DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

   //TurntableEX::create(600, 1, 0x60);

 If you don't have an existing "myHal.cpp" file, then follow these steps to create a new one: :ref:`reference/software/hal-config:adding a new device`.
-Note that you don't need to worry about copying or providing device driver files, as these are already included with CommandStation-EX version 4.0.2 and later.
+Note that you don't need to worry about copying or providing device driver files, as these are already included with the CommandStation-EX software.

 Copy and paste the relevant lines from the "myHal.cpp_example.txt" file as above, which should result in the following content in your new "myHal.cpp" file: